-Food Services Assistant - OPEN for Fall 2016
+Food Services Assistant - Open

-Library Assistant - CLOSED for Fall 2016
+Library Assistant - Closed

 Check out library materials to patrons, re-shelve returned materials, process new items and interlibrary loan requests, help maintain the library collection and assist with various duties as assigned.
 (8-10 hrs./week)

-Maintenance Assistant - OPEN for Fall 2016
+Maintenance Assistant - Open

-Music Department - OPEN for Fall 2016
+Music Department -

 Maintain music files; pulling and filing music for choirs and bands; copy music and assignments for music classes; other duties as assigned.
 (4-6 hrs./week)

-Solution Center Assistant - OPEN FOR FALL 2016
+Solution Center Assistant - Open

-Theatre Department Assistant - CLOSED
+Theatre Department Assistant